Salesforce Flow permissions update

 The following flow types are affected by this update.

-Important If you have any flows in this category, including sub-flows included as part of a parent flow, you must ensure that your users have the appropriate permissions, or that the Profile is granted access to the flow.
+Important If you have any flows in this category, review them carefully.
+Include any sub-flows that run as part of a parent flow.
+Ensure that users have the appropriate permissions, or that you grant the Profile access to the flow.
 Failing to do this will mean that the flow will fail following this change.

 Flow type Affected?
 Supported in Sage People?